August 24, 2019 at 11:10 am #10232etilleyKeymaster

 To explain the problem with “Inclusion” …

 Respect and Empathy – are essential policies in any sustainable society, but Diversity and Inclusion – are provably not.
-When a consensus agrees that unsustainable policies – are important to Harvard University, Harvard is made cliché, populist and irrelevant; remember that 100s of generations called themselves “modern”, and yet none of those once-great civilizations survived.
+Consider that when a consensus agrees that unsustainable policies are important at Harvard University, Harvard is made cliché, unscientific, and irrelevant.
+Ignoring experts and science permits a systemic academic mediocrity to emerge.

-As an aside, policies that are unsustainable can only be accommodated when there is a surplus of opportunity and prosperity in a nation; but that is not the case in today’s mature capitalism.
-Mature Capitalisms are expensive, dangerous, and preventable – and yet obviously not prevented today, precisely because we don’t adhere to the sage advice of voting for, sustainable policy as we see in ACT Parties.
+As an aside, policies that are unsustainable can be accommodated when there is a surplus of opportunity and prosperity in a nation, but that is not the case in a mature capitalism as we see today.
+This is worth repeating because Mature Capitalisms are expensive, dangerous, and preventable – and we have not prevented one today precisely because we don’t adhere to the sage advice of voting for sustainable policy only.

-You must be logged in to reply to this topic.
+- You must be logged in to reply to this topic.